mijay/NClone/README.md

 ### Known issues

-NClone currently does not support cloning of cyclic object graphs.
+NClone currently does not support cloning of cyclic object graphs and multi-dimensional arrays.